MindPetalSoftwareSolutions/rpa-ex/readme.md

 # rpa-ex
 Example git repository

+# Step 1: Add Jenkinsfile to your GitHub Repository

 ## Jenkinsfile breakdown

 ### Library tag which specifies which library in Jenkins to use.
 Do not change